|Home > About Niroga > Board Members|

 Niroga Institute Board of Directors

-Judy Dunlap has had extensive experience in finance, marketing, and sales, and was Director of Operations of a software company for 10 years, after receiving her MBA from Golden Gate University and undergraduate degree from UC Santa Barbara.
-She has an abiding interest in Eastern philosophies, and a holistic approach to healthful living and evolving consciousness.
+Judy Dunlap [Co-founder and Program Director] has had extensive experience in finance, marketing, and sales, and was Director of Operations of a software company for 10 years, after receiving her MBA from Golden Gate University and undergraduate degree from UC Santa Barbara.
+She has an abiding interest in Eastern philosophies, and a holistic approach to healthful living.
 She is a certified Yoga teacher, having directly experienced the integral therapeutic benefits of Yoga first hand.
-Judy lives in Oakland.

 Michael Pace was introduced to Niroga through its Integral Health Fellowship program, seeking to build on his skills in offering healthy and transformative practices to communities in need.
-For more than a decade he has been a student and practitioner of meditation, and has a BA in philosophy from Stanford University.
-Having witnessed the immense value and effects of offering stress-reducing practices in mid-west high school classrooms in the early 2000’s, Michael is a strong proponent of yoga and meditation as means of real change for violence prevention and academic performance.
-Michael is also a small business entrepreneur.
-He lives in Richmond.
+For more than a decade he has been a student and practitioner of meditation, and has a BA in philosophy from Stanford University, and is currently a small business entrepreneur.
+Having witnessed the immense value and effects of offering stress-reducing practices in mid-west high school classrooms in the early 2000's, Michael is a strong proponent of yoga and meditation as a means of real change for violence prevention and academic performance.

-Fred Schnider is a criminal defense lawyer currently specializing in state and federal appeals appeals.
-From 1987 to 2004, he was a trial attorney in the Alameda County Public Defender’s Office, handling mostly adult and some juvenile felony cases in Oakland.
+Fred Schnider [Secretary] is a criminal defense lawyer currently specializing in state and federal appeals.
+From 1987 to 2004, he was a trial attorney in the Alameda County Public Defender's Office, handling mostly adult and some juvenile felony cases in Oakland.
 Fred grew up in Washington, D.C. and attended the University of Virginia and Georgetown University Law Center.
-He is married to another former public defender, Sue Sargent, and has two very entertaining children, Reid (13) and Owen (10).
-He and his family live in Berkeley.

 Board of Advisors (Partial List)